“Why do we need the darkness of the night to see the stars?”

 Made to move, to cross, to search

-They force my eyes to see
+They’ve forced my eyes to see

-On my quest I saw a room
+On a quest I met a room

 Locked ‘hind a wooden door